 - Must be able to attend bi-weekly staff meetings on Fridays from 7:45 AM - 8:45 AM

 - Must be available for the following training and orientation days:

-Note: Due to the schedule above, applicants CANNOT be enrolled for in-person courses during Summer Session 2 or Winter Session.
+**Due to the timing of our August orientation, applicants CANNOT be enrolled for in-person courses during Seven Week Second or Five Week Second Summer Sessions.